Skip to content

 1. Understand the Enemy: What Are Trans Fats?

-One of the most effective ways to eliminate trans fats is to cook more meals at home.
-This gives you complete control over the ingredients you use.
-Explore the vibrant fresh produce available in local markets.
-Experiment with traditional Emirati dishes using healthy oils, or adapt your favorite international recipes.
-Cooking at home is not only healthier but can also be a wonderful cultural experience in the UAE.
+One of the most effective ways to ensure you're consuming no trans fats Dubai is to cook at home more often.
+This gives you complete control over the ingredients.
+Experiment with traditional Middle Eastern dishes that naturally use fresh ingredients and healthy fats like olive oil.
+Preparing your own meals is not only healthier but can also be a wonderful cultural experience.

 About Dr. Abrar Khan